Linking intra- and extra-cellular metabolic domains via neural-network surrogates for dynamic metabolic control: Introduction

-Dynamic versions of constraint-based modeling are available (cf. e.g. \cite{waldherr_dynamic_2015,espinel_cybergenetic_2023}).
-Integrating them into process optimization, however, turns the task into a bilevel optimization and requires assumptions on the cell's \textit{dynamic} objective function, e.g., short-term/long-term goals.
-Furthermore, the numerical solution of bilevel optimizations often involves game theory-based assumptions (cf. \cite{dempe_bilevel_2020} for more details).
+Dynamic versions of constraint-based modeling, suitable for \textit{dynamic} optimization, are available (cf. e.g. \cite{waldherr_dynamic_2015,espinel_cybergenetic_2023}).
+Yet, integrating these models into process optimization turns the task into a bilevel optimization and requires assumptions on the cell's \textit{dynamic} objective function, e.g., short-term/long-term goals.
+Furthermore, the numerical solution of bilevel optimizations often involves game theory-based assumptions (cf. \cite{dempe_bilevel_2020}).
 One has to decide whether the two optimizations collaborate (optimistic approach) or conflict (pessimistic approach).
-The optimistic approach simplifies the task, allowing the replacement of the inner optimization with its Karush–Kuhn–Tucker conditions.
-However, this introduces non-convexity, even if the original model was convex.
-Consequently, constraint-based dynamic models often present substantial challenges in the context of process optimization.
+The optimistic approach allows for the replacement of the inner optimization with its Karush–Kuhn–Tucker conditions.
+Nevertheless, this introduces non-convexity, even if the original model is convex.
+Consequently, constraint-based dynamic models present substantial challenges for process optimization.

-In this work, we employ neural networks, known for capturing complex relationships, to bridge the gap between the steady-state solutions of constraint-based models and macro-kinetic dynamic models.
-The neural network effectively creates a direct link between manipulatable intracellular fluxes and extracellular exchange rates.
-The resulting model can be regarded as a \textit{hybrid} machine-learning supported \textit{dynamic} model.
+In this work, we employ neural networks to bridge the gap between the steady-state solutions of constraint-based models and macro-kinetic dynamic models.
+The neural network effectively creates a link between manipulatable intracellular fluxes and the process exchange rates.
 This methodology simplifies process optimization by circumventing bilevel optimization schemes while still enabling the use of manipulatable intracellular fluxes as optimization degrees of freedom.
-Our contribution differs from previous approaches \cite{de_oliveira_nonlinear_2021}, where polynomial-based surrogates were employed to correlate one set of extracellular fluxes with another, neglecting the exploration and exploitation of the intracellular domain.

-The remainder of this paper is organized as follows.
-Section \ref{sec:metabolic_modeling} introduces our hybrid machine-learning-supported dynamic metabolic modeling strategy.
-In Section \ref{sec:dynamic_opti}, we present a model-based dynamic optimization scheme that leverages manipulatable intracellular fluxes to maximize production efficiency, and we show how this can be incorporated into cybernetic control approaches.
-Section \ref{sec:case_study} serves as a test case, where we consider a representative metabolic network with two biotechnology-relevant degrees of freedom: one for modulating the trade-off between growth and product production, and another one for adjusting the ratio of products of interest.
+Section \ref{sec:metabolic_modeling} introduces our hybrid dynamic modeling strategy.
+In Section \ref{sec:dynamic_opti}, we present a model-based dynamic optimization scheme that exploits manipulatable intracellular fluxes to maximize production efficiency.
+As a proof of concept, Section \ref{sec:case_study} considers a reduced metabolic network of \textit{Escherichia coli} with selected intracellular fluxes as optimization degrees of freedom.